yaph/d3-geomap/README.md

 * better docs
 * not reusable with any topojson file, as long as world.objects.countries is hard coded
 * make value parsing (parseFloat right now) a setting
+* add legend left of South America, make it otional

 ## References